 Not only that, kids love dressing up as superheroes for Halloween.
 There are so many heroic options that will allow your family to hone in on their inner super powers.
-Check out some of our favorite DIY superhero costumes that you can recreate in no time!Continue to 2 of 15 below.
+Check out some of our favorite DIY superhero costumes that you can recreate in no time.

 Glitzy Super Girl